deirdreobyrne/LunarPhase/README.md

 ## Δt — the boogeyman of astronomical predictions

 Astronomical predictions can only be made in a timescale that is uniform.
 In most cases, that means a timescale known as "TDT".
-Civil time is based on a different timescale, called "UTC".
-UTC tries to keep track of the Earth's rotation, so that it is generally around noon when the sun is at its highest.
+Civil time is based on a different timescale, called "UTC", which is kept to within 0.9 seconds of yet another timescale called "UT1".
+UT1 keeps track of the Earth's rotation so that it is generally around noon when the sun is at its highest in Greenwich.
 But the Earth's rotation is not uniform - things like earthquakes affect it.
-So, the difference between the TDT and UTC (imaginatively called Δt) is not constant and not predictable.
+So, the difference between the TDT and UT1 (imaginatively called Δt) is not constant and not predictable.
 I adopted a very simple and reasonably accurate formula (for historical times, anyway) for Δt —

 $$
 \Delta t (seconds) = 45 + 50 { d \over 36525}